 Asbury College, B.A., Elementary Education University of Kentucky, M.A., Early Childhood Education

 Mrs. Kathleen Patrick’s years of teaching experience form the foundation for future success of students at Jackson Hole Classical Academy.
 With a background in classical education, Mrs. Patrick’s love for her young students is evident in every aspect of how she conducts her classroom.
-Born in New York, and most recently living and teaching in Texas, Mrs. Patrick and her husband are enjoying living in the Wyoming mountains.
+Born in New York, and most recently living and teaching in Texas, Mrs. Patrick and her husband love living the Wyoming mountain life.
 Outside of teaching, she finds joy in gardening, bird watching, and spending time with her grandchildren.

 “I love teaching at JH Classical because of the amazing support parents give.
 Here, I have parents taking the initiative and coming to me to ask how they can best help their child succeed.
 JH Classical parents are the best!”

-Mrs. Patrick’s training in Spalding Method Phonics, experience with the Charlotte Mason approach to habit formation, and knowledge of the Grammar stage of classical education provide an optimal skill set to place our Kindergarten students on a path for success in the later years of our program.
+Mrs. Patrick’s training in Spalding Method Phonics, experience with the Charlotte Mason approach to habit formation, and knowledge of the Grammar stage of classical education provide an optimal skill set to place the Academy’s Kindergarten students on a path for success in the later years of our program.

 “Studying the stages of human childhood development at the university level is valuable,” she says, “but raising my own children, and taking a break from a teaching career in order to homeschool them, was, let’s say, a bit more enlightening.
 Children thrive when given love and understanding in the early years – coupled, of course, with high expectations.
 JH Classical Academy understands and embraces these same assumptions.
 The chance to teach here, where my faith in Christ can inform my instructional approach, fits my definition of an ideal opportunity.”

-Born in New York, Mrs. Patrick’s family moved to California and later settled in the Wisconsin, where she spent most of her pre-university years.
-She is excited to leave the heat of Texas and is looking forward to exploring the great outdoors and making Jackson Hole her home, with her husband Robert.
-Mrs. Patrick enjoys reading, bird watching, and gardening and looks forward to hosting her four young grandchildren for a snowy Christmas.
+Born in New York, Mrs. Patrick’s family moved to California and later settled in Wisconsin, where she spent most of her pre-university years.
+After many years in Dallas, Texas, she and her husband Robert are enjoying the respite from heat in beautiful Jackson Hole.
+Mrs. Patrick enjoys reading, bird watching, and gardening and enjoys hosting her four young grandchildren for snowy Jackson Christmases.

 Mrs. Kimberly Nichols